Income Tax Notices

 Contact Us Now Contact Us Now

-These intimations are auto-generated and are sent to the Email address provided by you at the time of filing income tax returns online / mail id given at the time of registration on the income tax website.
-The sender of these emails is Central Processing Centre (CPC), with the sender id being [email protected], as the returns are processed at CPC only.
+These intimations are auto-generated and are sent to the Email address provided by you at the time of filing income tax returns online / mail id given at the time of registration on the income tax website after thorough ITR processing.
+The sender of these emails is Central Processing Centre (CPC), with the sender ID being [email protected], as the returns are processed at CPC only.

 Intimation u/s 143(1)

-The attachment received is a password-protected file which is your PAN number in lowercase followed by your date of birth in DDMMYYYY format.
+The attachment received is a password-protected file.
+The ITR intimation password for opening the attachment/file received is your PAN number in lowercase followed by your date of birth in DDMMYYYY format.

 For example,